-Before February 1, 2021, students and instructors are highly encouraged to download and save transcripts from FSTRS in order to upload them to CSOD.
+Prior to February 1, 2021, students and instructors were highly encouraged to download and save transcripts from FSTRS in order to upload them to CSOD.
 Transcripts are critical for VDFP to determine if prerequisites are met for certain courses.
-To get started, visit the CSOD Page for training guides and resources.

 - Who do I speak to if I have questions about my FSTRS training records?